mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/initialize-data-on-the-bricks.en.md

 ## Cards

 In the form displayed for payment by card, you can start with the **document** and **email** fields already filled in.
-For this, it is necessary to pass the following configuration in the brick's initialization object.
+For this, it is necessary to pass the following configuration in the Brick's initialization object.

 ```javascript
 settings = {